Skip to content

 Choosing how to run Silex

 Silex runs in several ways.
-Pick the one that matches what you're doing — testing, hosting for clients, contributing code, or integrating Silex into a larger Node.js project.
+Pick the one that matches what you are doing: testing, hosting for clients, contributing code, or running an offline desktop app (Silex Desktop is currently in early alpha).

 Comparison

-Method Best for Works offline All plugins included CLI GrapesJS plugins 11ty plugins 11ty build
+Method Best for Works offline Full SaaS (dashboard + connectors) GrapesJS plugins 11ty build

-Online — v3.silex.me Getting started, no setup No Yes No Not yet (roadmap) Yes Included
+Online, v3.silex.me Getting started, no setup No Yes Built-in Included

-CapRover one-click Easy deploy on an existing CapRover instance Yes No No No No Manual
+CapRover one-click Quick deploy on an existing CapRover Yes Yes Built-in Manual

 Tip: if you just want to use Silex, the online instance is enough.
-Self-hosting is only worth it for security/compliance constraints, custom plugins, or air-gapped environments.
+Self-hosting is worth it for security or compliance constraints, custom plugins, or air-gapped environments.

 Recommendations